VC University Scholarship

 In addition to the eligibility and evaluation criteria listed above, here are some additional details to consider:

-• Domestic Focus: This scholarship is meant to support candidates who live in the United States, intend to stay in the U.S. and intend to invest (at least somewhat).
-If you currently live abroad, intend to move abroad, or intend to pursue an internationally-focused career in VC, you will not be a good fit for this scholarship.
+- Domestic U.S. Focus: This scholarship is meant to support candidates who live in the United States, intend to stay, and intend to invest in startups domestically.
+If you currently live abroad, intend to move abroad, or primarily intend to invest in startups outside the U.S., you may not be a good fit for this scholarship.

-• Financial Need: This scholarship is intended to support candidates who would otherwise be prohibited from participation by the cost.
-If you’re able to, we strongly encourage you to ask your employer to subsidize the cost of tuition as a professional development investment.
+- Financial Need: This scholarship is primarily intended to support candidates who might otherwise be prohibited from participation by the cost.
+If you’re able to, we encourage you to ask your employer to subsidize the cost of tuition as a professional development investment.
 If this is a possibility for you, please pursue this route before applying for a scholarship.
 Feel free to use this template to help draft your request.

 Scholarship Timeline